AndreReginatto93/petshop-metaway/README.md

 The user login must be the same as CPF on the client to access "me" endpoints.

 The first access can be done with the default **admin:admin** user, and then create new users as needed.
-If this user is deleted, just restart the backend application to recreate it.
+If the admin:admin is deleted, just restart the backend application to recreate it.